habx/aws-mq-cleaner/README.md

 * SQS

 I'm getting the metrics from cloudwatch.
-If `NumberOfMessagesReceived` and `NumberOfEmptyReceipts` are at zero I consider the queue to be more used.
+If `NumberOfMessagesReceived` and `NumberOfEmptyReceipts` are at zero I consider the queue to not be used anymore.

 * SNS